themirrazz/subtitles/README.md

 Drop the .srt file onto the page, and boom, you're done!

 ### Watch on DVD/Blu-Ray
+> [!WARNING]
+> VLC Media Player cannot read Blu-Ray discs on its own.
+This guide does NOT tell you how to configure VLC to read Blu-Rays.
+No configuration changes are required for VLC Media Player to read DVDs.

 > [!IMPORTANT]
 > This method requires a compatible Blu-Ray/DVD drive.